edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ upgrade scraping and polkadot examples, maybe also the llm example
++ upgrade polkadot, scraping and LLM examples
 + web3 and more interactive frontend tools
 + sql escaping?